Epitalon

 Terminology

-- Telomerase: Enzyme complex that extends telomeres using an RNA template.
-Normally active in germ cells, stem cells, and cancer cells; mostly silent in adult somatic cells.
+- Telomerase: Enzyme complex that can extend telomeres.
+It is active in germ cells, stem cells, and most cancers, but mostly quiet in adult somatic cells.

 Dosing & Protocols